bio-portfolio/bio-portfolio.github.io/blog/permanent-therapies.md

 - **Dose:** Weekly injection of microdose quantity between 0.25mg - 1mg
 - **Future Protocol:** Consider restarting for cosmetic reasons or to further lower fat mass.

+### Hyperhidrosis Treatment
+**Outcome** Permanently reduced sweating in treated areas by 50-80%
+- 12% Aluminum chloride liquid deodorant, applied as needed in excessive heat
+- Botulinum Toxin injections in underarms and sole of feet, 2 courses over 1 year

 ### Genetic Tests
 **Privacy Note:** For privacy and security reasons, genetic information is not directly disclosed.